mednche/Vehicle-Image-Recognition/README.md

 ## Limitations:

 Due to the limited available bandwidth on the graphics card used, I have not been able to run the model on the full dataset, which is necessary to obtain good learning performances and subsequent accurate prediction.
 Given the deadline I was given, I am submitting the current work in progress.
 However, I am due to receive a powerful grahics card (NVIDIA GeForce 800 Ti) in a few weeks and will then be able to run the network on the full dataset.

+overfitting the training samples when the dataset is small (very high training accuracy, low test accuracy).
+As you grow the dataset size, your classifier starts to generalize better, thus raising the success rate in the test dataset.

+Given the small dataset, the model is overfitting the training samples (very high training accuracy, low test accuracy).
+As I will grow the dataset size, the classifier will hopefully start to generalize better, thus raising the success rate in the test dataset.